Traffic Director overview

 Global load balancing and failover

-Traffic Director uses Google's global load balancing and health checking to optimally balance traffic based on backend proximity, health, and capacity.
+Traffic Director uses Google's global load balancing and health checking to optimally balance traffic based on client and backend location, backend proximity, health, and capacity.
 You improve your service availability by having traffic automatically fail over to healthy backends with capacity.
+You can customize load balancing to distribute traffic to properly support your business needs.

 Advanced traffic management, including routing and request manipulation (based on hostname, path, headers, cookies, and more), enables you to determine how traffic flows between your services.
 You can also apply actions like retries, redirects, and weight-based traffic splitting for canary deployments.
 Advanced patterns like fault injection, traffic mirroring, and outlier detection enable DevOps use cases that improve your resiliency.